Corruptions of Supervised Learning Problems: Typology and Mitigations: Introduction

-\paragraph{Understanding corruptions and their types} A common definition of corruption found in the literature is the one of distributional shift.
-We shape our notion of Markovian corruption inspired by such concept and making use of Markov kernels.
-However, attributing failures in learning solely to changes in probability distributions might be restrictive.
-For this reason we broaden the concept of corruption to a general one that includes changes in model class and loss function.
-Focusing on Markovian corruption, we establish a taxonomy grounded in its dependence on the input and output spaces in \cref{sec:taxonomy}.
-This allows us to uncover commonalities among different models of corruptions (refer to \cref{tab:corr-model-sec3} for the correspondence of \cref{tab:corr-model-intro} in our taxonomy), thus transcending the diverse bespoke terminologies used by different authors.
-This methodology broadens our understanding of corruptions, shedding light on previously overlooked instances in the literature, such as joint and dependent corruptions.
-Our resulting framework is proven to be exhaustive for all possible pairwise probabilistic corruptions.
-While progress has been notable, there are areas yet to be investigated.
-Arguments may be made for non-probabilistic corruptions that change the probability associated with events in a manner not adhering to probability principles.
-In this context, we analyze two popular corruption models and demonstrate that they are non-Markovian; however, a comprehensive study of this class of corruptions is left to future investigations.
+\textbf{C1 Understanding Corruptions and Their Types.} A common definition of corruption found in the literature is the one of distributional shift.
+We shape our notion of Markovian corruption inspired by such a concept and making use of Markov kernels.
+However, attributing failures in learning solely to changes in probability distributions is restrictive.
+For this reason we broaden the concept of corruption to a general one that includes changes in model class and loss function {(\cref{df:gen-corruption})}.
+Focusing on Markovian corruption {(\cref{df:corruption})}, we establish a taxonomy grounded in its dependence on the input and output spaces {(\cref{fig:corruptions,fig:combinations})}.
+This allows us to uncover commonalities among different models of corruptions (refer to \cref{tab:corr-model-sec3} for the correspondence of \cref{tab:corr-model-intro} in our taxonomy), thus transcending the diverse terminologies used by different authors.
+Our resulting framework is proven to be exhaustive for all possible one-step probabilistic corruptions.
+More generally, we prove that every change in probability distribution can be represented via a one-step Markovian corruption or a non-factorized one (\cref{prop:exhaustiveness}).
+The statement has interesting consequences in terms of how we think of alternative corruption models, \ie, not within the taxonomy.
+For instance, arguments may be made for non-probabilistic corruptions that change the probability associated with events in a manner not adhering to probability principles (\eg, \cite{boyd2023we}).
+In this context, \cref{subsec:relation} analyses two popular corruption models---selection bias and mutually contaminated distributions---and demonstrates that they are not one-step Markovian in their original definition; however, they have a one-step Markovian representation.
+For both of them we gain new insights by relating them to our framework.